Jerin-Abraham-George/POWER-BI-And-The-Chamber-of-Dashboards/Uber-Trip-Analysis-Dashboard/README.md

-# 🛠️ TUber Trip Analysis Dashboard
+# 🛠️ Uber Trip Analysis Dashboard

 ## 📌 Overview
 The Uber Analytics Dashboard is an interactive Power BI solution designed to explore and analyze ride-sharing data across cities, customer segments, and time periods.
 It provides actionable insights into trip volumes, customer behavior, peak demand patterns, and supply-demand dynamics—empowering stakeholders to make informed decisions for operational efficiency and strategic growth.